Bernat Farrero’s webinar transcription on how to enable remote work in your team.

 - efficiency, automation, better data, better decisions

-Lastly, these changes I’m talking about, these changes that are here to stay.
+These changes I’m talking about are here to stay.
 Don’t think for a second that once companies have set up all these rules, all these processes to work remotely, to work digitally, they’re going to come back to their office and work as they did before.
 That’s not gonna happen.
 Companies are finding out that they can be more productive, more competitive.
 New opportunities are appearing.
-While we’re working in here, we’re adapting to work remotely.
-So work is gonna become more flexible, more liquid.
-People are gonna be hired for certain things and they’re gonna be hired somewhere else.
+We’re adapting to work remotely, so work is gonna become more flexible.

 We can access a whole world pool of talent right now.
 We don’t have to stick to our own local environment.
 So that’s gonna make us more productive.
-We already have the process to adapt, to incorporate all these people.
-So we cannot abandon this opportunity.
-We have to make sure that we think, we reinvent, we reset at both individual level, but also at the business level.
+We already have the process to incorporate all these people.
+We cannot abandon this opportunity.
 So we see everything that’s changing and we ask ourselves, how can we help society?
 How can we help in this new process and these new needs that are showing up?
 This is gonna be the difference between the companies that survived and the companies that died, because many companies are gonna die, unfortunately.

-You have to make sure that you are in the leading position.
-You are leading the change and not resisting it.
-It’s gonna be hard, if not impossible, to receive the change that is gonna come.
-Usually these changes take years.
-Now they’re going to take months.
+You have to make sure that you are leading the change and not resisting it.
+Usually, these changes take years, but now they’re going to take months.
 So we have to be in the leading position.
-We have to take profit from the new opportunities, such as e-commerce, healthcare, games, and entertainment, coaching, training and remote education, flexible offices, decoration, you name it, you name it.
-There are so many things that are appearing and we have to make sure that we take profit from it.
+We have to take advantage of the new opportunities, such as e-commerce, healthcare, games, and entertainment, coaching, training and remote education, flexible offices, decoration, you name it, you name it.

-Finally, everything is getting digital, which means every supplier that we have is gonna be digital.
+Finally, everything is going digital, which means every supplier that we have is gonna be digital.
 Every client that we have is gonna be digital.
-We can connect things, we can automate everything that doesn’t add value and we can focus on the strategy.
-On thinking on the ideas, on thinking how to be better, how to make better decisions.
-Once we have data, we can mine data.
-It’d very important to do so and to think about that.
-There’s no longer an administrative task when everybody’s digital.
-So we can just connect the process and they happen by themselves.
+We can focus on the strategy, on ideas, on how to be better, how to make better decisions.

-And we hope you liked our article 😉 Bernat Farrero, founder of Itnig, held a webinar on how to enable remote work in your team.
-Managers and employees need to get through this tough period, and firms need to adapt to the situation.
-Not every enterprise was ready for their team to work remotely.
-However, the crisis forced it to happen, and now enterprises have to figure out their next move.
+Bernat Farrero, the founder of Itnig, held a webinar on how to enable remote work in your team.
+Not every company was ready for their team to work remotely.

-Entrepreneurs, hopefully, this article has given you some advice on how to handle the current situation we are living in.
-We should all accept that this new way of business might become our new reality, which is ultimately interesting.
+Hopefully, this article has given you some advice on how to handle the current situation we are living in.
 As Bernat mentioned, “we can access a whole world pool of talent right now ».
-You are not restrained by your employee’s geographic location anymore.
-You can go out there and hire unique and talented individuals from all over the world.